CloudLabs-Samples/EduLabs/Demo/azure/astera/task3.md

      ![](images/image-006.png)

-   - Provide the required credentials.
+   - Please use the credentials listed in the environment tab to connect to the 'NorthWind' database.
+The required details are:

-     *Note: You can use the following credentials to establish connection with Northwind database: [insert database credentials here]*
+      ▪ User ID: SQL Server username from the environment file ▪ Password: SQL Server password from the environment file

    - Next, you will see a *Pick Source Table* and *Reading Options* window.
 On this window, you will select the Orders table from the database that you previously connected to.